-- (a) The Superintendent, or designee, and the District internal auditor shall have ongoing responsibility for monitoring the health, safety and well being of students and the fiscal responsibility of all approved charter schools.
-The Superintendent, the Superintendent's designee, the District internal auditor and all School Board members shall have free and open access to the charter school at all times. - (b) The charter school shall submit a monthly financial report to the School District. - (c) Annually, no later than forty-five (45) calendar days following the end of the regular school term, the governing body of the charter school shall submit the following for School Board review: - (i) The charter school's progress towards achieving the goals outlined in its charter, - (ii) The charter school's annual report to parents pursuant to Florida Statutes, - (iii) An annual financial audit report obtained by the school reflecting generally accepted financial accounting standards,
+(a) The Superintendent, or designee, and the District internal auditor shall have ongoing responsibility for monitoring the health, safety and well being of students and the fiscal responsibility of all approved charter schools.
+The Superintendent, the Superintendent's designee, the District internal auditor and all School Board members shall have free and open access to the charter school at all times.

-- (iv) Salary and benefit levels of school employees; - (v) Certification status of instructional personnel; and - (vi) Any other information provided by the school, the Superintendent or the internal auditor. - (d) Upon receipt of the required annual report, the School Board shall forward the report to the Commissioner of Education at the same time as other annual school accountability reports. - (e) If a deteriorating financial condition is identified, the School District shall notify the governing board of the charter school and the Commissioner of Education within seven (7) business days.
-The governing board and District shall develop a corrective action plan and submit the plan to the Commissioner of Education within thirty (30) business days after notifying the charter school. - (f) If a certified public accountant or an auditor finds that a charter school is in a state of financial emergency, the charter school shall file a detailed financial recovery plan with the District no later than thirty (30) days after receipt of the audit.
+- (b) The charter school shall submit a monthly financial report to the School District. - (c) Annually, no later than forty-five (45) calendar days following the end of the regular school term, the governing body of the charter school shall submit the following for School Board review: - 1.
+The charter school's progress towards achieving the goals outlined in its charter, - 2.
+The charter school's annual report to parents pursuant to Florida Statutes. - 3.
+An annual financial audit report obtained by the school reflecting generally accepted financial accounting standards, - 4.
+Salary and benefit levels of school employees; - 5.
+Certification status of instructional personnel; and - 6.
+Any other information provided by the school, the Superintendent or the internal auditor. - (d) Upon receipt of the required annual report, the School Board shall forward the report to the Commissioner of Education at the same time as other annual school accountability reports. - (e) If a deteriorating financial condition is identified, the School District shall notify the governing board of the charter school and the Commissioner of Education within seven (7) business days.
+The governing board and District shall develop a corrective action plan and submit the plan to the Commissioner of Education within thirty (30) business days after notifying the charter school. - (f) If a certified public accountant or an auditor finds that a charter school is in a state of financial emergency, the charter school shall file a detailed financial recovery plan with the District and Commissioner of Education no later than thirty (30) days after receipt of the audit.
 The Superintendent or designee shall monitor implementation of the recovery plan. - (g) A charter school that receives a school grade of D shall report to the District regarding areas of deficiency.
-The A charter school that receives a grade of D for two (2) consecutive years or a grade of F shall submit a school improvement plan for approval by the School Board.
-The Superintendent or designee shall monitor implementation of the plan in accordance with Florida Statutes.
+The charter school shall submit a school improvement plan for approval by the School Board.
+The

+Superintendent or designee shall monitor implementation of the plan in accordance with Florida Statutes.